-When you look at your Google Analytics, you may see traffic referred from spam sites like semalt or sharebutton.
+When you look at your Google Analytics, you may see traffic referred from known spam sites.
 It’s important to filter this kind of traffic out so that you have more accurate data.
 But you may also see ghost traffic, a new and irritating kind of spambot interference in your data that isn’t actually traffic at all.

 Ghost traffic is not from spambots visiting your website.
 It’s actually just data injected into your Google Analytics.
 You might see it as a visited page, as an event, or even as a language.
 In the example below, more than 8% of the traffic broken down by language is ghost traffic.